What are core beliefs, and why do they matter?

-Judith Beck (Beck, J.S, 2005 & 2011) proposes there are three main categories of negative core beliefs about the self:
+Judith Beck (2005, 2011) proposes three main categories of negative core beliefs about the self:

 The beliefs that fall into the helplessness category are related to personal incompetence, vulnerability, and inferiority.
 Unlovability-related core beliefs include the fear that we are not likable and incapable of intimacy, while worthlessness-themed core beliefs include the belief that we are insignificant and a burden to others.

 If we have negative views of others, we may think of them as untrustworthy, as wishing to hurt us, or as demeaning, uncaring, or manipulative.
 All of these beliefs may make us very anxious to avoid rejection and overly keen to seek validation from others (Osmo et al., 2018).

 If our core beliefs are positive and helpful, we need to take no further action.
-If they are not, we must seek to transform them, for limiting core beliefs are the root causes of low self-esteem.
+If they are not, we must seek to transform them because core beliefs that are limiting are the root causes of low self-esteem.
 They shape how we treat ourselves, others, and even how others may treat us.
 They set the rules by which we live and the tone of our self-talk.

 When our experiences do not align with our core beliefs, our minds – always set on avoiding cognitive dissonance – will twist them until they do.

 Top 2 Core Beliefs Worksheets

 A good starting point for exploring your clients’ core beliefs is this Core Beliefs CBT Formulation.
 It follows standard CBT methods and steps, asking us to analyze a situation, a thought, and a resulting feeling, and then to identify the underlying themes behind our recurring thoughts and feelings.